dimforge/ncollide/geometric_representations/simple_shapes.md

 ## Mesh
 The `Mesh` structure describes a polyline in two dimensions, or a triangle mesh in three dimensions.
-A mesh is defined by a set of vertices, and a set of indices.
+A mesh is defined by an array of vertices and an array of indices.
 Each segment (resp. triangle) in 2d (resp.
 3d) is identified by two (resp. three) indices.
 It is also possible to provide one normal and one texture coordinate per vertex.
-Those are not used for the collision detection but are useful for ray-casting.
+Those are not used for the contact determination but are useful for ray-casting.
 Internally, collision detection is accelerated using an AABB tree.